Bioscience BSc (Hons)

 Advanced entry to year two or three of the degree:

-- Direct entry to year two may be possible on successful completion of the HNC Applied Science (minimum 120 points required), with an A grade in the Graded Unit; other related HNCs will be considered on an individual basis
+- Direct entry to year two may be possible on successful completion of the HNC Applied Sciences (minimum 120 points required), with a B grade in the Graded Unit; other related HNCs will be considered on an individual basis

 Year 1 - CertHE